 We are about 275 members strong now.
 We have four elders who oversee the congregation as described in Acts 14:28 and I Peter 5:2.
 These men are Albert Burns, Ralph Gregg, Bill Murrell and Freddy Richter (son of Carl mentioned above).
-We also have several deacons as you see listed to the left who work under the oversite of the elders at Eastside.
+We also have several deacons as you see listed below who work under the oversite of the elders at Eastside.
 Our goal is to grow and work for the Lord's Kingdom.

 There is coming a day, which no man knows, when we will all be judged according to God's Word (John 12:44-50; Matthew 7:13-27 and II Timothy 2:15).
 We strive to worship God according to the pattern, which has been set forth in the New Testament.
 Read More »